-The N+3 rule stands for the fact that the Commission shall automatically decommit any portion of a budget commitment where by December of the third year following year n being the one in which the budget commitment was made: it has not been used for the purpose of pre-financing, or it has not been used for making intermediate payments, or no declaration of expenditure has been presented in relation to it68.
-To put it bluntly, this means that the funds allocated for the budgetary year 2007 should be absorbed until 31 December 2010 at latest.
-Luckily the allocations of the first year are secured by the Pre-financing payment in amount to 30% of the IPA contribution for the first three years of the Programme69 which was paid out by the European Commission to the national authorities after conferral of management powers.
+The N+3 rule states that the Commission shall automatically de-commit any portion of a budget commitment in the case where December of the third year following year n being the one in which the budget commitment was made under the following conditions: it has not been used for the purpose of pre-financing; it has not been used for making intermediate payments; no declaration of expenditure has been presented in relation to it.80 To put it bluntly, this means that the funds allocated for the budgetary year 2007 should be absorbed until 31 December 2010 at the latest.
+Luckily, the allocations of the first year are secured by the pre-financing payment in the amount of 30% of the IPA contribution for the first three years of the Programme,81 which was paid out by the European Commission to the national authorities after conferral of management powers.
 Nevertheless, the threat of potential decommitment becomes more realistic as time goes by.